Intervention/docs/zodiac/v7/api/sign.md

 > public SignInterface::localize(?string $locale = null): SignInterface

 Return the localized version of the zodiac sign in the given locale.
-The locale parameter is optional, by default the english language is returned.
+The locale parameter is optional; by default the English language is returned.

 #### Example